 Hybrid cars are growing in popularity in Europe, as evidenced by the fact that as many as half a million hybrid vehicles were sold in the first half of 2021 alone.
 During urban driving, they operate mainly in electric mode, which is economical and environmentally friendly.
 But is their operation equally beneficial in winter?

-Despite appearances, batteries in hybrid cars are resistant to very low temperatures.
+Despite appearances, hybrid batteries perform well in even extreme cold weather. batteries in hybrid cars are resistant to very low temperatures.
 Manufacturers of this type of cars guarantee their trouble-free start-up and operation even at temperatures as low as -30°C. In extreme conditions, intelligent systems switch on the petrol engine first, which transfers heat to the air conditioning system.

 What is the hybrid car winter performance in terms of fuel consumption?

 Increased fuel consumption in winter is a reality for all drivers.
 A number of elements can contribute to this phenomenon, such as higher rolling resistance, car heating, or generally difficult driving conditions and traffic slowdowns in large cities.
 Increased fuel consumption in cars with internal combustion engines is a direct result of the way they operate.
 The lubricants and oil required to keep them running thicken, which causes the engine to resist more, so it needs more energy to start up and reach the optimum temperature between 80 and 90°C.

 Modern hybrid cars have an internal combustion engine, so will inevitably also consume more fuel and generate more emissions than in the summer season.
 In addition, the internal combustion engine will heat up slightly slower in alternate mode than in conventional cars where it runs continuously.
 As a result, it is estimated that during the winter season the fuel consumption of a hybrid car increases by an average of 15% and that of a combustion car by 10%.